Continuous integration for Android projects

 .

-We could also modify what gets cached by passing the find-args
+You could also modify what gets cached by passing the find-args

-parameter to restore-gradle-cache
+parameter to restore_gradle_cache

 .
 A great advanced example can be found in this open source project.

-The main build step happens in the android/run-tests
+The main build step happens in the android/run_tests

-command, where we call ./gradlew testDebug
+command, where you call ./gradlew testDebug

-within a test-command
+within a test_command

 parameter.
 This command runs all unit tests for the debug